KholoudAlterad/Project6_with_Docker/README.md

 - `Login` – Authenticates the user, stores JWT, and routes to the dashboard.
 Unverified accounts trigger an automatic redirect to the verification screen.
 - `Register` – Creates accounts and immediately navigates to the verification page.
 - `VerifyEmail` – Accepts manual token entry or parses `?token=` from the URL.
-Locked-out logins redirect here.
+Locked-out logins redirect here. the token is always (a1) for easy testing.
 - `MyTodos` – CRUD for the authenticated user’s todos.
 Requires verified email.
 - `AdminUsers` – Admin-only view with drawers to modify flags.
 User deletion is disabled in the UI.
 - `AdminTodos` – Admin overview with search, status filtering, and bulk deletion actions.
 - `Settings` – Theme management and placeholder for future preferences.

 ### Auth Handling